halilkabaca/NovarumImporter/README.txt

 == Installation ==
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload Novarum Importer plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings->Novarum Importer, set up the request and set Importing options